Group tour: Tegher Monastery, Voskevaz Winery & Hovhannavank

 Itinerary

-Tegher Monastery, Voskevaz wine factory, Hovhannavank Monastery
+Tegher Monastery, Voskevaz wine factory (tour and tasting), Hovhannavank Monastery

-1. Tegher Monastery
+2. Tegher Monastery

 Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery Tegher Monastery